vladdez/rainfall/Resources/method.md

 #0

 - attack: password revealing
-- binary behavior: segfault with no argument, "No" with any number except the password
+- binary behaviour: segfault with no argument, "No" with any number except the password

 - 0x1a7 = 423

 #1
 - attack: buffer overflow with direct shell call
-- binary behavior: get argument and do nothing
+- binary behaviour: get argument and do nothing
 - targeted functions: run and main
 - vulnerability in main: gets() function (receives user input) has no buffer limit
 - vulnerability in run: system() runs /bin/sh